+

 Firstly, there’s the speculative nature of damages.
 The defendants emphasise that HAF admitted it does not know of any donor who reduced or stopped contributions specifically because of the contested statements.
 They highlight HAF’s inability to identify any written or oral communication from a donor stating such a reason for altering their donation habits.

 Secondly, there is an absence of a causal link.
 The defendants assert that HAF assumes a connection between the disputed statements and its purported losses without offering proof of a direct link.
-For example, HAF alleges it lost grants and opportunities, but the defendants argue that HAF can’t substantiate that the decisions of grant providers were influenced by the disputed statements.
+For example, HAF had alleged it lost grants and opportunities, but the defendants argue that HAF can’t substantiate that the decisions of grant providers were influenced by the disputed statements.

 Thirdly, there was an increase in donations.
 The defendants provide evidence that the HAF received more donations, and from a larger number of donors, in the 12 months following the contested statements compared to the previous year.
 This undermines HAF’s assertion of financial harm.
 HAF also received significant funding from new donors during a fundraising campaign tied to the litigation, further contradicting their claims of reputational damage affecting their relationships with donors.